fusion94/fusion94.org/src/content/blog/2026-01-04-bourbon-rye-wheat.md

 brings spice and energy, and wheat brings softness and balance.

-Understanding those differences transforms whiskey exploration from guesswork into intention—and makes every pour more rewarding.
+Understanding those differences transforms whiskey exploration from guesswork into intention, and makes every pour more rewarding.